YAMANAKA Shikki (Lacquerware)

 The origins of Yamanaka lacquerware date back to the second half of the 16th century, when a group of craftsmen moved to the area in search of materials and began lathing bowls and other items.

-These craft skills took root in the vicinity of Yamanaka hot springs and by the 18th century, the development of the craft went in step with the hot springs as bowls, trays and a variety of other household as well as novelty items were being made and sold to those visiting the spa.
-During the first half of the 19th. century, maki-e technique of applying gold and silver powders was introduced and this became the basis of Yamanaka's own highly appealing raised maki-e technique.
+In the 18th century, the craft continued to develop as visitors to the local hot springs started buying bowls, trays and other household and novelty items.
+During the first half of the 19th century, the maki-e technique of applying gold and silver dust was introduced and became the basis for Yamanaka's own unique raised maki-e technique.

 How to make

-In order to minimize distortions, the wood to be used as rough material is cut longitudinally and, after a rough wooden base has been made on a potter's wheel, it is treated with zinoko powder and top coats of vermilion and black lacquer are applied.
+The wood is cut longitudinally to minimize distortions and the base is made on a potter's wheel.
+Next, the base is treated with zinoko powder and coated with vermilion and black lacquer.
 Finally, embossed gilt lacquer decorations are added on top.
-Each stage is performed by different craftsmen who are experts in their respective techniques.
-Besides the embossed gilt lacquer decorations, some pieces are also given a thin, color lacquer finish (suriurushi) to highlight the "Kashoku-biki” work.
+Each step is performed by different artisans who are experts in their respective techniques.
+Some pieces are also given a thin, color lacquer finish (suriurushi) to highlight the kashoku-biki work.